-Let me start by saying, I’m not very keen on the phrase “Tom Boy”.
+Let me start by saying, While I’ve titled this post “raising a Tomboy daughter”, I’m not very keen on the phrase “Tomboy”.
 A more accurate description of my daughter is “A girl who prefers things that were traditionally aimed at boys”.
-That is a bit of a mouthful so, for the purposes of brevity (and not sounding like a pretentious twit), I’ll stick with Tom Boy.
-I’d also like to clarify that I’m loving raising a Tom Boy.
-It’s saving me a fortune because I can use hand-me-downs and makes days out and holidays much easier because both children want to do the same thing!
+That is a bit of a mouthful so, for the purposes of brevity (and not sounding like a pretentious twit), I’ll stick with Tomboy.
+Here’s what it’s like parenting one.

 Nature or Nurture?